chukei2/a2a-beach/samples/a2a-adk-app/host_agent/README.md

-# An example host agent frond end
+# An example host agent front end

 - Start the server
     ```bash